 Applicants must have completed a UTS recognised bachelor’s degree, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.

-- A minimum grade point average (GPA) of 2.75 out of 4 with less than 10 per cent fail grades, or
+Minimum Academic Requirement: At least grade point average (GPA) of 5.25 out of 7 with less than 10 per cent fail grades.

-- A minimum of at least four years’ relevant work experience.
+• a minimum of at least four years’ full time, or equivalent, relevant work experience.